 - A prerequisite course may be needed prior to enrollment in some courses within this program.
 Specific prerequisite requirements are listed in the Course Description section in the Course Catalog.
-A summary of the prerequisites is listed below in the Example Course Sequence - This program as outlined does not meet MTA requirements.
+A summary of the prerequisites is listed below in the Example Course Sequence. - This program as outlined does not meet MTA requirements.
 Students would need one additional communications course, one additional science course (non-BIOL), one additional social science course (non-PSYC), and two different humanities courses.
-See advisor for specific details to ensure proper course selection if the MTA is important to you. - Proficiency in math and chemistry is required for this program.
-Therefore, some student may be required to take MATH 101 and CHEM 100 in addition to the courses listed on the previous page. - A student's active LPN license satisfies the courses NURS 160 Nursing Foundation, NURS 168 Nursing Foundations Clinical 1, and NURS 170 Nursing Foundations Clinical 2, a prerequisite for many courses in this program. - Courses taken out of sequence may delay a student's ability to complete the program in a timely manner.
-Please consult your advisor regularly. - · Each student should submit a graduation application at least one full semester before he/she plans to graduate. - This program is subject to change.
+If interested in the MTA, students should seek help from an advisor for course selection. - Proficiency in math and chemistry is required for this program.
+Therefore, some student may be required to take MATH 101 and CHEM 100 in addition to the courses listed on the previous page. - A student's active LPN license satisfies the courses NURS 160 Nursing Foundation, NURS 168 Nursing Foundations Clinical 1, and NURS 170 Nursing Foundations Clinical 2 (10 total credits), prerequisites for many courses in this program. - Courses taken out of sequence may delay a student's ability to complete the program in a timely manner.
+Please consult your advisor regularly. - Each student should submit a graduation application at least one full semester before they plan to graduate. - This program is subject to change.
 Students should consult with their advisor for program updates.